Bed Bugs: Reduce Risk While Thrift Shopping

 Search for signs of bed bugs

-Look for other signs.
-Bed bugs like to hide together and will produce a dirty looking area containing cast skins, eggs and fecal material.
-If you see a dirty spot on a piece of furniture, be sure to examine it closely for bed bugs.
+- Look for other signs.
+Bed bugs liketohidetogether and will produce a dirty looking area containing cast skins, eggs and fecal material.
+If you see a dirty spot on a piece of furniture, be sure to examine it closely for bed bugs (Figure 2).

 Household Textiles and Clothing

 Ask the thrift shop owner what precautions they take to ensure items are bed bug free.
-Heat treatment would be a good answer, especially for beds and other upholstered furniture.
+Heat treatments would be a good answer, especially for beds and other upholstered furniture.